-In this tutorial, we will learn how to convert data that contain dates and times into a date / time format in
+In this tutorial, you will learn how to convert data that contain dates and times into a date / time format in

 First let’s revisit the

-boulder_precip data variable that we’ve been working with in this module.
+boulder_precip data variable that you’ve been working with in this module.

 Next, plot the data using